-In an effort to address rising demand, Integrated Forensic Identification Services will explore new service delivery models and innovative approaches, including technology that will be tested to obtain latent prints suitable for comparison and possible identification on fired shell casings.
+In an effort to address rising demands for forensic field support, Integrated Forensic Identification Services will continue to explore alternative service delivery models and innovative approaches including advancing technology to obtain latent prints suitable for comparison and possible identification on fired shell casings.

 Sensitive and Specialized Investigative Services

 Online child sexual exploitation is one of the most egregious crimes in Canada and it is now being exacerbated by the COVID-19 pandemic.
 A primary mandate of Sensitive and Specialized Investigative Services is to pursue online child sexual exploitation investigations, identify victims and remove them from abusive situations, and then to conduct operational research and bring offenders to justice, including those who offend abroad.
 Collectively, the initiative aims to prevent and protect the youngest and most vulnerable Canadian children.